Founder, Recon Analytics LLC

 Roger Entner is the Founder and Lead Analyst of Recon Analytics.

 He is known around the globe as one of the most respected telecom experts.
 Over the last decade he has been frequently quoted by the world’s most prestigious media outlets, such as the Wall Street Journal, the New York Times, USA Today, Financial Times, ABC, CBS, NBC, Fox, CNBC, NPR, PBS, and CNN.
-In the last year alone, he was referenced more than 4,000 times.
-In addition, Roger’s research has been cited in the FCC’s 8th, 11th, 13th, 14th, and 15th Annual Mobile Wireless Competition Reports to Congress.
-In 2012, his research was cited by the Executive Office of the President’s Council of Economic Advisers in its The Economic Benefits of New Spectrum for Wireless Broadband report.
-Roger also is a regular contributor to CNET and Fierce Wireless, where he writes about customer and industry trends in the connected world.
+In the last year alone, he was referenced more than 2,000 times.
+In addition, Roger’s research has been cited in six Annual Mobile Wireless Competition Reports to Congress, making him one of the most quoted analysts in the history of these highly influential reports.
+His research around wireless spectrum has been cited by the White House’s Council of Economic Advisers.
+Among his influential work over the last two decades, Roger has written four reports for CTIA documenting the increasing impact of the wireless industry on the US economy.
+Roger has a weekly video show with Wireless Week, and is a regular contributor to Fierce Wireless as well as commentator on RCR Wireless News’ video shows, where he analyses and comments about customer and industry trends in the connected world.
+At age 45, Heriot-Watt University bestowed on him an Honorary Doctorate of Science for his contributions to the advancements in research of the telecommunications market making him one of the youngest Heriot-Watt University graduates to receive this honor.

 Roger’s main focus is the competitive telecom market place and how the market participants interact.
 He is one of the leading experts researching the wireless experience, how it influences customer behavior and how customers make choices.